jackylee1/FaceReko/README.md

 		```

 ##  Install:
 You can simply just copy *install.sh* to */home/pi/* and `sudo chmod +x install.sh` then run it with `sudo ./install.sh` to install all  pre-requisite packages, configure AWS and setup FaceReko files.

 Mid-run of *install.sh* you will be prompted with AWS config info (This is where your AWS credentials come in).
 When prompted **enter your AWS Key ID and Access Key**.
-The 3rd option will be for an **AWS server region which supports the Rekognition service** (eg. ap-northeast-1 which is tokyo).
+The 3rd option will be for an **AWS server region which supports the Rekognition service** (eg. "ap-northeast-1" which is tokyo).
 A full list can be found at https://docs.aws.amazon.com/general/latest/gr/rande.html (ctrl-F "Rekognition").

 For the last option **just hit enter and leave default**.

 Once complete, there should be a folder named *FaceReko* in */home/pi/* and permissions for it setup.
 (If there are any permission issues with the program later on just manually `sudo` run the last couple `chmod & chown` commands in *install.sh*).

+From here `cd` into the FaceReko folder.

+### AWS Rekognition setup
+Run `python add_collection.py -n 'home'` (Replace 'home' with whatever you want to call your collection, remember to change the collection variable accordingly in *FaceReko.py*)

+Run `python take_selfie.py` to take a photo of you or the person you want recognised.
+It will be saved in the same folder as *selfie.jpg*.

+Run `python add_image.py -i 'selfie.jpg' -c 'home' -l 'Name'` (Replace 'home' with your collection name from earlier and 'Name' with the name of the person in *selfie.jpg*.

 ## Usage:
 Simply `cd` into the FaceReko folder and run `python server.py`